fsr-de/docs/rules_of_procedure-general_meeting.md

 (2) The chairing of the meeting can be handed over to other members of the student body for individual items on the agenda.

-(3) If necessary, the chair may keep a list of speakers and/or limit the speaking time.
+(3) If necessary, the chair may keep a list of speakers.

 (4) The chair decides how votes are to be counted or estimated and whether they are to be recorded afterwards.